A Retrieve-and-Read Framework for Knowledge Graph Link Prediction: Introduction

 \section{Introduction}

 Knowledge graphs encode a wealth of structured information in the form of \textit{(subject, relation, object)} triples.
-The rapid growth of KGs in recent years has led to their wide use in diverse applications such as information retrieval \citep{4039288, 6823700, Zhang2016XKnowSearchEK} and data mining \citep{zheng2021pharmkg}.
+The rapid growth of KGs in recent years has led to their wide use in diverse applications such as information retrieval \citep{4039288, Zhang2016XKnowSearchEK}, question answering \citep{talmor-berant-2018-web, DBLP:conf/wsdm/HeL0ZW21}, and data mining \citep{zheng2021pharmkg}.
 KG link prediction \citep{bordes2013translating} that aims to infer new facts based on existing facts is a fundamental task on KGs.
-It finds applications in relation extraction \citep{wang2014knowledge, chen-badlani-2020-relation}, question answering \citep{10.1145/3289600.3290956, saxena-etal-2020-improving} and recommender systems \citep{zhang2016collaborative, 9702632}.
+It finds applications in relation extraction \citep{wang2014knowledge, chen-badlani-2020-relation}, question answering \citep{10.1145/3289600.3290956, saxena-etal-2020-improving}, and recommender systems \citep{zhang2016collaborative, 9702632}.

-Early methods for KG link prediction have focused on learning a dense embedding for each entity and relation in the KG, which are then used to calculate the plausibility of new facts via a simple scoring function (e.g., cosine similarity) \citep{bordes2013translating, lin2015learning, ji2015knowledge, socher2013reasoning, dettmers2018convolutional}.
+Early methods for KG link prediction have focused on learning a dense embedding for each entity and relation in the KG, which is then used to calculate the plausibility of new facts via a simple scoring function \citep{bordes2013translating, socher2013reasoning, lin2015learning, ji2015knowledge, dettmers2018convolutional}.
 The hope is that an entity's embedding will learn to compactly encode the structural and semantic information such that a simple scoring function would suffice for making accurate link predictions.
 However, it is challenging to fully encode the rich information of KGs into such shallow embeddings.
-Similar to how contextualized encoding models like BERT \citep{devlin-etal-2019-bert} have been replacing static embeddings \citep{mikolov2013distributed, pennington2014glove} for natural language representation, several recent studies have adapted message-passing graph neural networks (GNNs) for KG link prediction \citep{schlichtkrull2018modeling, shang2019end, vashishth2020compositionbased}.
-By using a higher-capacity GNN to iteratively encode increasingly larger graph neighborhood, GNN-based KG link prediction methods have shown a great success.
-However, the reliance on message passing over the entire KG limits their scalability to large-scale KGs such as Wikidata \citep{vrandevcic2014wikidata}.
+Similar to how contextualized encoding models like BERT \citep{devlin-etal-2019-bert} have been supplanting static embeddings \citep{mikolov2013distributed, pennington2014glove} for natural language representation, several recent studies have adapted message-passing graph neural networks (GNNs) for KG link prediction \citep{schlichtkrull2018modeling, shang2019end, vashishth2020compositionbased}.
+By using a GNN to iteratively encode increasingly larger graph neighborhoods, GNN-based KG link prediction methods have shown great success.
+However, the reliance on message-passing over the entire KG leads to superfluous computation and limits their scalability on large-scale KGs.
 The same reason also leads to slow inference speed.